Florida Writers Association: Successive years

 2003 saw the formation of a Conference Committee to take the brunt of promotion and recruitment of faculty off the Regional Directors.
 Although a few members were asked to run workshops, a decision was made to recruit professionals in the form of published writers, agents, editors, and publishers.
 The keynote speaker was novelist Tim Dorsey, and Daisy Maryles, executive editor of Publishers Weekly served as closing speaker.
 Agents Linda Mead and Lori Perkins headed a panel on approaching agents and the acquisitions editor of Writer's Digest Books, Jane Friedman, presented a workshop on writing non-fiction book proposals.
 That crucial 2003 decision has resonated through to 2015.
 All faculty is invited to present or selected after a vigorous application and approval process.
 All conference faculty are unpaid volunteers.
 FWA does sometimes pay travel and lodging fees for out-of area presenters.
-The current four-day conference format offers panels, workshops, break-out sessions, meals with genre groups, pitch sessions with agents, editors, and publishers, critiques and pitch practice, signings, networking, a store, the Royal Palm Literary Awards banquet, a parallel young writers track, and a silent auction benefiting the Florida Writers Foundation (FWF), which promotes literacy.
-The FWF also benefits from the proceeds of a limited entry day-long single-topic workshop during the conference.
-Best-selling writers of renown are invited to give the keynote address and choose ten stories to highlight from among all the winning selections of the annual members anthology contest.
+The current four-day conference format offers panels, workshops, break-out sessions, meals with genre groups, pitch sessions with agents, editors, and publishers, critiques and pitch practice, signings, networking, a store, the Royal Palm Literary Awards banquet, and a parallel young writers track.
+Well known writers are invited to give the keynote address.